alfatetan/qa_automation_sample_ebay/lesson_4/homework.md

 ## Homework tasks:

-- [ ] eBay item filters - follow the class on xpath grouping for widgets Xpath brainteasers:
+- [x] eBay item filters - follow the class on xpath grouping for widgets Xpath brainteasers:
 - [x] register with any mail at http://www.old.practicalsqa.net/ go to Brainteasers from top menu
       NOTE: "" (double quotes not needed there)

 ## Results

+### Code practice

+I combined the two tasks into one to test several filters in cell phone classification.
+In my code here (Lesson #4) I left just search results checking.

+Oddly enough, the test revealed a few bugs in the actual performance of the eBay website.

+## In results.txt you can see the test results.
+I

 http://www.old.practicalsqa.net/